ceciliacloud/PartA-CI-CD-Pipelines-in-Jenkins/README.md

 ![](./images/nginxconfig.png)

-If it does, exit your editor and move on to the next step.
-However, if it doesn’t, update it to match.
-Then save the file, quit your editor, and verify the syntax of your configuration edits:
+Next, save the file, quit your editor, and verify the syntax of your configuration edits:

 ```
 $ sudo nginx -t